A Desktop License for the Entire Catalog – $499

 An e-pub license is specifically for ebooks, so if you wanted to use a font for your chapter titles and publish the book to Kindle or another ebook format, you'll need an e-pub license.

 App licenses are appropriate when you'd like to use the font as non-editable text in an app.
-Note: this is not a server license, so you cannot use an app license for print-on-demand or customizable design apps (i.e. Canva, Over, etc.).
+Note: this does not cover print-on-demand or customizable design apps (i.e. Canva, Over, etc.).

 How many licenses do I need?